Center Brook Manor

 Charles & Julia were very involved in the Disciples of Christ Church.
 The North Bloomfield Assembly of God Church was built on their property in 1849 as a Disciples of Christ Church, and Charles was an elder.
 In 1850, the Disciples of Christ would form a college named Western Reserve Eclectic Institute.
 Isaac Errett was the Bloomfield Pastor who lived with the Brown's and A.S.
 Hayden had a Brother in North Bloomfield whom he would often visit.
 Judge King was Julia's father.
 In 1867, they would change the name to Hiram College.

-Center Brook Manor is currently owned by Roger & Heather Peterson with the end goal of operating it as a Living History Site.
 Restoration work is currently going forward bringing Center Brook Manor back to its 1840's splendor.

 "I visited Bloomfield, where I found that the reading of my drama a year ago in an adjoining county had created an impression in my favor, and I was hospitably entertained in the princely mansion of Charles Brown, esquire, who obtained at his own expense the Disciple Church for my second lecture"